Robert-M-Lucas/rss2/README.md

 # RS-Script

+> !!
+Changes before 1.0.0 may be breaking !!

 Stores all the files and the built binary of a Rust project in a single file allowing similar usage to Python scripts.

 ## Installation